Events and Information in the Beertown and Praline area

 - The Concerned Scientists of the Valley will host a Solstice Celebration on June 21st.
 Teaming up with the Valley Morris Men, the CSV will present a fun but poignant Green Man Play dramatizing the dangers of global warming on our planet.

-- The Observatory will be open to the public from sunset to 5am for the peak of the Perseids Meteor Shower on August 11 and 12.
+- The Observatory will be open to the public from sunset to 5am for the peak of the Perseids Meteor Shower in August.

 Submit information about your upcoming event here: